 Happy Valentine’s Day from Greenbrier Christian Academy!
 Our halls have a pink hue today as we celebrate Valentine’s Day and think about the greatest gift of love ever.
 We love you, Jesus!

-Our Gators showed their school spirit as we led up to Homecoming weekend with a week’s worth of fun themed days!
+Our Gators have been showing their school spirit as we look toward our Homecoming weekend with a week’s worth of fun themed days!
 Our Homecoming week theme this year took on a Disney flair, with days matching up to favorite Disney movies.

 The month of October was Missions Month for 1st-6th grade students.
 On Wednesday morning, November 9, 2016, the Foundations and Bridge Academies met for a special Chapel to share and celebrate the mission projects completed by each grade.